auth0/docs/articles/dev-lifecycle/setting-up-env.md

 * Requests must include:
   * The name of the Auth0 paying account for which the child account will be linked to.
   * The name of the new Auth0 child account.
 * Consider this use case to illustrate the lines above: Customer ABC purchases a Gold plan subscription.
-They will be eligible for a testing Gold plan account at no cost.
-If Customer ABC downgrades to a Silver plan, the linked free testing account will also be downgraded to a Silver plan.
+They will be eligible for a child Gold plan account at no cost.
+If Customer ABC downgrades to a Silver plan, the linked free child account will also be downgraded to a Silver plan.
 This similar process will be true for upgrades.

 ## How to alter the plan of your account?

-* If you are upgrading your account, your testing accounts will be upgraded too.
+* If you are upgrading your account, your child accounts will be upgraded too.
 * Please note that before downgrading your plan, you have to contact us via the [Auth0 Support Center](https://support.auth0.com/), otherwise there might be collateral effects on both of your accounts.

 ## Does the child account need to belong to the same region as the master account?